Is Android the Best Operating System?

 More Apps to Choose From

 Since you can download apps from the Store or directly from developers, you have a wider range of options to choose from.
-The Google Play Store has around one million more apps than the App Store.
+By 2025, Google Play Store houses over 3.5 million apps, compared to Apple’s 2.2 million.
+Android’s more relaxed submission policies continue to attract a larger developer base.

 Disadvantages of Android